seannowotny/raddite/readme.md

 # What this repo is about
-##### This is a website inspired by a famous forum.
-It hasn't been uploaded for viewing yet because of deployment difficulties but you can repreduce this project locally.
+This is a website inspired by a famous forum.
+So far functionality entails registering, loggin in, creating boards, posts and comments.

 # How to clone and repreduce this repo with XAMPP

-#####  Open c:/xampp/apache/conf/extra/vhosts.conf and add the following rule
+Open c:/xampp/apache/conf/extra/vhosts.conf and add the following rule

 ```
 <VirtualHost localhost:80>